gorlak/gitr/README.md

 git submodule update --init --recursive
 ```

 This covers the basics: fetch changes, merge changes from my tracking branch upstream, then update any modules that have changed.
-However, if users fail to remember update submodules after pulling, they could very easily roll back the submodule to *thier* prior commit with a simple `git commit -a -m` invokation.
+However, if users fail to remember update submodules after pulling, they could very easily roll back the submodule to *their* prior commit with a simple `git commit -a -m` invokation.
 Also, if they have commited modifications to submodules in prior commits then the merge strategy to choose the proper submodule commit is murky.

 gitr aims to improve submodule workflow in several ways:
 * `gitr pull` updates the repository and submodules in a single command.
 There are no steps to forget, thus there is a decreased likelihood that other users' commits that change the submodule commit won't be rolled back if the user forgets to update his submodules before making a commit with -a.